 The private vehicles to caves are allowed only until a junction some 4 km before the caves.
 From here you need to board a bus shuttle which will transport you to the main entrance of the caves.
 Tickets can be bought onboard.

-Have you visited the Ajanta Caves, what was your favorite part?
+Have you visited the magnificent Ajanta Caves and explored its inimitable ancient paintings and sculptures? what was your favorite part of the Ajanta Cave visit?

 Would you like to pin this post?